tkreque/tkreque.github.io/_posts/2020-05-25-gitlab-ci-aws-s3.md

 ERROR: Job failed: command terminated with exit code 1
 {% endhighlight %}

-Looking at the AWS IAM the user had full permissions on the Bucket in question, so I asked to look at the project in Gitlab because theres two options, or the AWS Key is wrong or something changed in the project which in fact the runner changed, they started to use a runner in docker, prior was an EC2 that we used to have.
-So in this new context I went to check how are the ".gitlab-ci.yml" was configurated and everything looked Ok, below is the code snippet of the deploy for homologation.
+Looking at the AWS IAM the user had full permissions on the Bucket in question, so I asked my coworker to look at the project in Gitlab because theres two options, or the AWS Key is wrong or something changed in the project which in fact the runner changed, they started to use a runner in docker, prior was an EC2 that we used to have.
+So in this new context I went to check how the ".gitlab-ci.yml" was configurated and everything looked Ok, below is the code snippet of the deploy for homologation.

 {% highlight yaml %}
 deploy-homolog: